THE PROMISE OF HOPE SYSTEM

 We have carefully planned the schedule so the needs of the residents are met in a manner that will allow them to be bridged back into society.
 We provide an environment where these sisters and brothers, daughters and sons, wives and husbands, and mothers and fathers can begin to feel worthy and loved again.
 Teaching them how to allow Jesus to be the ultimate authority in their lives.

 The foundation of the system is based on developing a personal relationship with Jesus.
 The education of addiction and recovery is broken down into a three-phase process.
-We are also a work program, with the residents going to work after 30 days to full-time employment to offset program costs.
+We are also a work program, this helps to offset program costs.

 The philosophy of TOTAL RECOVERY